guru-florida/micro-ring-react/README.md

 *Implements a small ring guage for indicating a single KPI metric.*

+See also the Micro-Ring Guage using [D3](https://github.com/guru-florida/micro-ring-d3) for non-React projects.

 Beyond just a simple ring guage, have you ever needed to show the significance of a small number and yet need to also support large ones?
 Using a standard ring or pie chart small numbers, such as 1 out of 100, get lost in the pixels.
 This ring gauge solves this problem by